0dadj1an/flask-now/docs/index.rst

 .. code-block:: bash

-  flask-now -mvc wtf bootstrap sqlalchemy
+  flask-now mvc wtf bootstrap sqlalchemy

 That's it, your project is ready in a minute with desired flask extensions and with following mvc like architectural pattern,